Balanced Subsampling for Big Data with Categorical Covariates: Balanced Subsampling

 \section{Balanced Subsampling}

-In this section, we propose the balanced subsampling method and develop a computationally efficient algorithm to implement the method.
-The proposed method targets at the above three concerns and provides a subsample that is nonsingular and allows the optimal parameter estimation and robust prediction.
+In this section, we propose the balanced subsampling method and develop a computationally efficient algorithm to implement it.
+The proposed method targets the above three concerns: providing a nonsingular subsample, enabling optimal parameter estimation, and ensuring robust prediction.